 CockroachCloud is hosted within Cloud Providers AWS and GCP today.
 All physical security controls are managed by the Cloud Provider.
 Cockroach Labs corporate offices do not house any servers that host customer clusters.

-Only Cockroach Labs employees, contractors, and vendors with regular facilities access will be issued a photo ID access badge and permitted to physically access the Cockroach Labs corporate offices without escort.
-Cockroach Labs personnel are not permitted to loan out an access badge to anyone, not even fellow Cockroach Labs personnel.
+Only Cockroach Labs employees, contractors, and vendors with regular facilities access will be issued an access card and permitted to physically access the Cockroach Labs corporate offices without escort.
+Cockroach Labs personnel are not permitted to loan out an access card to anyone, not even fellow Cockroach Labs personnel.
 Cockroach Labs employees, contractors, and vendors are responsible for the badge issued them, and its use.
-The physical location of the offices are monitored by 24x7 CCTV cameras, and security personnel.
+The physical location of the offices are monitored by 24x7 CCTV cameras.

 7. Risk Management